 In today’s world, millennials are against conventional marriage in unprecedented numbers, and that is not everything.
 In Western society, at the end of the 18th century, marriage was changed from an economic contract into a union based on love.
-Now it could be heading towards a dramatic marital reform.
+Now it could be heading towards the same age with a dramatic marital reform.

-As more people come together from diverse cultural or religious settings, they are more likely to opt for several ceremonies.
-Yet, that is for the millennials who are waiting to marry.
+As more people come together from older generations and diverse cultural or ethnic backgrounds in religious settings, they are more likely to opt for several ceremonies.
+Yet, that is for the millennials who are waiting longer to marry.
 The generation is also helping to reduce the marriage rate.

-From dating to marriages, here is how millennial marriage evolves.
+From dating to the first marriages together, here is how millennial marriage evolves.

 Millennials Say No to Divorce Rate